In this post, I’m going to test Shutterstock vs Adobe Stock.

 - 5,000+ downloads: one-year access to Creative Cloud All Apps

 To summarize, you can make good money with both if you’re a regular contributor.
 With there being no significant upside to exclusive contributing, there’s no reason for you not to upload to both and maximize your earnings.

-If you’re seriously into earning money with stock photography, read my review on Dreamstime contributor program, with arguably the highest commissions.
-LINK
+If you’re seriously into earning money with stock photography, read my review on the Dreamstime contributor program, with arguably the highest commissions.

-I pulled data from Google Trends and analysed in Excel for this comparison of trends.
+I pulled data from Google Trends and analysed it in Excel for this comparison of trends.

 I used linear regression to extrapolate the date of when Adobe Stock will reach Shutterstock in popularity.
 If the trends continued in the same manner, Adobe Stock will become as popular as Shutterstock during the first half of 2026.

 This is my take on the data provided.
-Now, I’d love to hear from you what’s your opinion.
-Let me know in the comments below.
+Now, I’d love to hear your opinion in the comments below.

 Shutterstock is a giant in stock photography that has been slowly losing in popularity, while Adobe Stock caught up to it in just 5 years.
 While both stock photo agencies offer images for just a few cents, Adobe Stock has been innovating and it’s paying off!
 I recommend Adobe Stock.

 - Shutterstock is the best for people who want a great variety of stock photos for a decently low price.
 With 360+ million images in the library, Shutterstock can supercharge any business.
 Examples: businesses, bloggers, individuals.
 Try Shutterstock »

 - Adobe Stock is the best for people who will benefit from its integration into the Adobe Creative Cloud.
 This includes artists, designers, and basically anyone who uses Photoshop, Adobe Illustrator, and Adobe apps.
 Examples: artists, designers.
 Try Adobe Stock »